 A second tip and one of the lessons we all learned was the importance of roasting very small batches at first.
 My friend who referred to this as an “experiment” was exactly right.
 If you aren’t an experienced roaster, it may take roasting 2 or 3 small batches before you get just the right timing and results.
-In fact, I recommend making a note on either the bucket or the bag of beans with the exact temperature and timing of your favored roasting process.
+In fact, I recommend making a note on either the bag of beans with the exact temperature and timing of your favored roasting process.

 Specialized equipment does make the roasting and grinding process easier.
 If you stock up on green coffee beans, eventually you’ll want to make life easier by investing in a good roaster and grinder.
 These can be found on Amazon and in specialty stores.
 If you decide to use a grain mill to grind your roasted beans, consider the Wondermill Junior.

 I’ve compiled a list of all the products that might come in handy for roasting and grinding your own coffee beans off-grid, as in, not using any electricity.
 You can get that list here.

 For a very long time, I have strongly encouraged readers to stock up on comfort foods.
 Rice, beans, and staples are all well and good, and necessary, but in times of stress, nothing comforts like a favorite food or beverage.
 For millions of people, it’s that cup of hot coffee that soothes, relaxes and comforts.